ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-19-exploring-the-mountains.md

 comments: true
 ---

 We broke up our [Mercedes gang]({% post_url 2018-02-04-hanging-out-with-the-mercedes-gang %}) last Friday after spending two and a half weeks at the cliffs north of [Aghroude](https://www.google.com/maps/place/Aghroude,+Morocco/).
-I only drove a few kilometers down south and spent the night at [Plage Aourir](https://www.google.com/maps/place/Plage+Aourir/) where I enjoyed a beautiful sunset over the ocean.
+I drove a few kilometers down south and spent the night at [Plage Aourir](https://www.google.com/maps/place/Plage+Aourir/) where I enjoyed a beautiful sunset over the ocean.

 ![Sunset at Plage Aourir](/assets/images/IMG_1598.jpg)